ARTICLE CATEGORIES

 Unrefined Shea Butter: This is my favorite moisturizer.
 Shea butter comes from African shea tree nuts, and it is deeply hydrating.
 This moisturizer is unique because you can whip it up to create double the product.
 I use this ingredient in many of my DIYs.

-Beeswax Pastilles: Beeswax creates a truly protective layer on the skin and is an excellent alternative to petroleum-based ingredients.
+Beeswax Pellets: Beeswax creates a truly protective layer on the skin and is an excellent alternative to petroleum-based ingredients.
 Adding beeswax to a product helps firm it up, and it gives your skin a waterproof barrier.
 If you are vegan or allergic to beeswax, you can use candelilla wax or bayberry wax.

-Sweet Almond Oil: Almond oil is an emollient, (3) which means it smoothes the skin.
+Sweet Almond Oil: Almond oil is an emollient, (3) which means it smoothens the skin.
 Hands are often one of the first parts of the body that show age, and almond oil can help reverse those effects!
 (4)

 Myrrh Essential Oil: This excellent essential oil is made of terpenoids, which are incredible healers.
 Myrrh is a beautiful gift from God, which might be why it was one of the presents given to Jesus at the time of His birth.

-Cedarwood Essential Oil: This EO is exceptionally calming besides having a lovely woodsy scent.
+Cedarwood Essential Oil: This EO is exceptionally calming, besides having a lovely woodsy scent.
 It can repel some insects (not mosquitos, unfortunately!), so it is the perfect addition to a gardening cream.

 If you don’t have cedarwood on hand, you can customize this recipe to include your favorite essential oils.
 I love using peppermint and orange EO because it makes me feel wide awake!
 No matter what you choose, use only 20 drops of essential oils.

 If you want to make this DIY more like a lotion bar, you can experiment with adding more beeswax.
-Add a little more than this base recipe calls for and cool some on a glass plate to see how hard it gets.
+Add a little more than this base recipe calls for, and cool some on a glass plate to see how hard it gets.
 Keep adding till you get it just right!

 Mama Z’s Pro Tip: Do this before adding your essential oils to this homemade hand cream recipe.
 Heating the essential oils can change their chemistry and thus impact their healing properties.